PDF Document Structure

 Because of this complexity the class HexaPDF::Type::PageTreeNode which implements nodes of the tree provides all the necessary convenience methods for adding, retrieving and deleting pages as well as getting the zero-based index of a page.

-To make it still easier to work with pages, HexaPDF provides a convenience wrapper
+To make it still easier to work with pages, HexaPDF provides an additional convenience wrapper

 HexaPDF::Document::Pages that can be accessed via HexaPDF::Document#pages.
 This wrapper allows